-The cruise lines would like to have us believe that this is how everyone dresses on formal night.
-However, if you have gone on at least one cruise on any of the larger commercial lines, you know that formal night isn’t that formal any longer.
-Let’s look at what people really wear on formal night!
+The cruise lines want us to believe that this below image is how everyone dresses on formal night.
+However, if you have been on at least one cruise on any of the larger commercial lines, you know that formal night is no longer that formal.
+Let’s examine what people really wear on formal night!

-During one of our Alaska cruises a few years ago, I decided to take a few random photos of passengers strolling the corridors of a Princess cruise ship to show what people really wear on formal night.
-Contrary to the line’s guidelines of evening gowns or cocktail dresses, you’ll notice there was a wide range of dress represented.
+A few years ago, during one of our Alaska cruises, I took a few random photos of passengers strolling the corridors of a Princess cruise ship to demonstrate what people actually wear on formal night.
+Despite the line’s guidelines of evening gowns or cocktail dresses, you’ll notice a wide range of attire represented.

-Please note that these photos were taken with absolutely zero judgment.
-When you are on vacation, you should dress in a way that feels appropriate to you and helps you feel confident.
+Please note that I took these photos without passing any judgment.
+When you’re on vacation, you should dress in a way that feels appropriate to you and boosts your confidence.
+So, what should you wear?